k3yavi/equi-libra/README.md

 Reading/Writing week 13-18

-- [X] Wednesday: was not very productive, But going through important chapter from Tibshirai's
+- [X] Wednesday: was not very productive, But going through important chapter from Tibshirani's book.
 - [ ] Thursday
 - [ ] Friday
 - [ ] Saturday